myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-02-05T01:56:39.908Z
+>
+> Nice to meet you too!
+This is a very interesting project, you have made the world more productive :)

+You might be interested in @deck.blue if you’re from Brazil.
+He is also from Brazil and we’re building deck.blue together using Flutter :)

+---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-02-05T01:24:10.214Z
+>
+> yes kpop is generally such a thing.
+Sounds and dances are really cool

+---

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-02-05T00:42:26.524Z
 >
 > imo I look forward to the development of autopilot and better electrification in future vehicles, but it does not have to be Tesla that makes this happen